NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 two aforementioned efforts and provides measurable feedback about DNSSEC resolution health to operators by enabling production testing of a DNSSEC zone.
 This is accomplished by introducing new DS Type Digest Algorithms.
-The zone operator signs the zone and makes sure that the DS record published on the parent side uses the specific DS Type Digest Algorithm.
+The zone operator signs the zone and makes sure that the DS record(s) in the published DS RRset on the parent side use dry-run DS Type Digest Algorithm(s).

 Validating resolvers that don't support the DS Type Digest algorithms ignore it as per [@!RFC6840, see, section 5.2].
 Validating resolvers that do support dry-run DNSSEC make use of [@!RFC8914] and